Transgender health care: Health experiences

-Clinic environment
+Clinical environment

 Guidelines from the UCSF Transgender Care Center state the importance of visibility in chosen gender identity for transgender or non-binary patients.
 Safe environments include a two-step process in collecting gender identity data by differentiating between personal identity and assignments at birth for medical histories.
 Common techniques recommended are asking patients their preferred name, pronouns, and other names they may go by in legal documents.
 In addition, visibility of non-cisgender identities is defined by the work environment of the clinic.
-Front-desk staff and medical assistants will interact with patients, which these guidelines recommend appropriate training.
+Front-desk staff and medical assistants will interact with patients, which these guidelines recommend appropriate training for.
 The existence of at least one gender-neutral bathroom shows consideration of patients with non-binary gender identities.

 Clinicians may improperly connect transgender people's symptoms to their gender transition, a phenomenon known as trans broken arm syndrome.
 Trans broken arm syndrome is particularly prevalent among mental health practitioners, but it exists in all fields of medicine.
 Misguided investigation of transition-related causes can frustrate patients and cause delay in or refusal of treatment, or misdiagnosis and prescription of a wrong treatment.
 Misattribution of symptoms to transgender hormone therapy may also cause doctors to erroneously recommend the patient stop taking hormones.
-Trans broken arm syndrome may also manifest as health insurance companies refusing to pay for treatments, claiming the treated condition is caused by the patient's transgender status, and thus is a pre-existing condition.
+Trans broken arm syndrome may also manifest as health insurance companies refusing to pay for treatments, claiming that a mental or physical health problem is inevitable or untreatable due to the patient's transgender status or that a treatment would be too experimental because the patient is transgender.
 According to The SAGE Encyclopedia of Trans Studies, trans broken arm syndrome is a form of discrimination against transgender people.
 A 2021 survey by TransActual shows that 57% of transgender people in the United Kingdom put off seeing a doctor when they were ill.
 In 2014, 43% of transgender counselling clients in the UK said their counsellor "wanted to explore transgender issues in therapy even when this wasn't the reason they had sought help".